GabsEdits/fed/docs/index.md

 # My Fedora Workstation { #page-title }

-<small>A simple script to optimize and set up a Fedora Workstation 39/40</small> { #description }
+<small>A simple script to optimize and set up a Fedora Workstation 39/40 or the Asahi Linux GNOME Remix</small> { #description }

 This `Shell Script` optimizes your system to my preferences, automating the installation of essential software and configurations.
 It saves time by performing tasks like optimizing the package manager, installing codecs, and setting up applications.
 With a single command, the system is ready with all necessary tools and settings, simplifying the setup process for new installations or devices.

 ## Credits

 - **Local ISO Link**: [iHost.md](https://mirror.ihost.md/)
-- **Apps**: Discord, Viber, Solanum, Blanket, VSCodium, Sticky Notes, Extension Manager, Teleprompter, Share Preview, Contrast, NewsFlash, Iotas, Apostrophe, Emblem, Lorem, Metadata Clener, Valent, Black Box, Damask, GitHub Desktop and Flashcards { #app-credits }
+- **Apps**: Discord*, Viber*, Solanum, Blanket, VSCodium/VSCode, Sticky Notes, Extension Manager, Teleprompter, Share Preview, Contrast, NewsFlash, Iotas, Apostrophe, Emblem, Lorem, Metadata Clener, Valent, Black Box, Damask, GitHub Desktop and Flashcards { #app-credits }

 ### Locating the ISO